 At present the GEOMETRY command is still an experimental feature which is not to be used by the general user.
-It can only be used to specify boundaries for the MG Solver.
+It can be used to act as a terminator for particles that cross the geometry surface and to specify boundaries conditions for the SAAMG field solver.
 The command can be used in two modes: